karialo/binman/README.md

 Update them when you tweak your masterpiece.
 BinMan is version-aware, so it swaps the old for the new like a well-trained butler.

+Run `binman` with zero arguments to drop into a lurid little terminal arcade: neon ASCII banner, fzf-powered pickers, rollback buttons, even a stress gauntlet launcher.
+It’s the control room for your personal tool empire.

 Uninstall when you realize your brilliant script was actually a crime against humanity, or straight up tried to `sudo rm -rf /*` your box.

 ### Install from URL